Euro S50 Single Vanos

 Remount splined shaft following above procedure.

-If splined shaft helical gears are not protruding from housing and inserted too far (~10mm) into housing then intake camshaft was rotated too far counter clockwise before mounting splined shaft.
+If the helical gears on the splined shaft are not protruding from the housing and are inserted too far (~10mm) into the housing, you rotated the intake camshaft too far counterclockwise before mounting the splined shaft.

 Repeat above procedure to remove splined shaft then rotate camshaft clockwise until cylinder 1 cams point left and are horizontal (24mm open wrench).